 Our principal uses of funds are for operating expenses, capital expenditures, finance costs, and debt service.
-Management believes that cash generated from operations, together with amounts available under our asset-based lending facility and inventory monetization arrangement, will be sufficient to meet our future operating expenses, capital expenditures, future debt service costs, and support the growth of our business (primarily through working capital and capital expenditures), repay short-term obligations and for general corporate purposes.
+Management believes that cash generated from operations, together with amounts available under our asset-based lending facility and inventory monetization arrangement, in combination with potential capital contributions from Stelco Holdings, will be sufficient to meet our future operating expenses, capital expenditures, future debt service costs, and support the growth of our business (primarily through working capital and capital expenditures), repay short-term obligations and for general corporate purposes.